-- Barbiturates drug test strips is one-step rapid drug test that detects the presence of barbiturates in human urine.
+- The Barbiturates drug test strips are a one-step rapid drug test that detects the presence of barbiturates in human urine.

 - They’re 99% accurate, safe, and easy to use.

-- The BAR test strips provide quick results within five minutes.
+- The BAR urine drug test strips provide quick results within five minutes.

-- Our BAR testing strips possess a cutoff level of 300 ng/ml.
+- Our BAR urine test strips possess a cutoff level of 300 ng/ml.

 - This barbiturates drug test includes internal procedural controls.